 Also, keep moisture out with vapor barriers that prevent rainwater from seeping into basements or crawlspaces.

-- Does not change the breathabilty, color, or feel of fabric
+- PRESERVES FABRIC QUALITY - Does not change the breathability, color, or feel of fabric,...

 What You Can Do To Deal with Basement Dampness